Gov. Northam Is Finding Himself Increasingly Alone In Once-Supportive Virginia

 At Jerusalem Baptist over the weekend, a predominantly black church in a small town outside Richmond, Va., attendees expressed shock over the photo and concern and confusion over the governor's changing statements.

 Northam would normally find allies here.
-He's often visited and campaigned in African-American churches around Virginia.
+He's often visited and campaigned in African-American churches and organizations around Virginia.

 Pastor Emanuel Harris didn't mention Northam from the pulpit on Sunday.
 But he did call to mind the long dark history of racist violence on this soil.